 FEMA and National Weather Service Emergency Alerts

-The Federal Emergency Management Agency (FEMA) and the National Weather Service work with major cell phone service providers to provide emergency alerts to individual mobile devices.
+The Federal Emergency Management Agency (FEMA) and the National Weather Service work with major cell phone service providers to provide emergency alerts to individual mobile devices and cell phones.
 These types of emergency alerts are known as Wireless Emergency Alerts, or WEA’s.

-Wireless Emergency Alerts (WEA) are free messages that are provided as part of a national public safety system that allows customers with a WEA capable wireless device to receive free, geographically targeted emergency alerts from authorized state or local agencies.
+WEA’s are free messages that are provided as part of a national public safety system that allows customers with a WEA-capable wireless device to receive free, geographically-targeted emergency alerts from authorized state or local agencies.

 Emergency alerts look similar to a text message.
 The are usually short (no more than 90 characters) and easy to read.
 The emergency alert will provide basic information or instructions on safety or security issues.